 Tusla Update on Services during Level 5 Restrictions

-Tusla continues to provide key services during Level 5 restrictions which come into force from midnight on Wednesday 21st October.
+Tusla – Child and Family Agency continues to provide key services during new Level 5 restrictions announced by Government.

 As an essential front line service provider, Tusla will continue to provide services across core areas that support children and families at risk.
 Our key priorities at this time remain: